Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

-# Automated CI/CD Pipeline with AWS
+# Building an Automated CI/CD Pipeline with AWS for Java Web Applications
-## Delivering Java Web Applications Faster, Safer, and Smarter
+## Project Overview
 In modern software development, rapid and reliable delivery is essential.
 This project was designed to implement a fully automated CI/CD pipeline using AWS services for a Java-based web application.
 The goal was to eliminate manual deployment bottlenecks, enforce security best practices, and ensure consistent, reproducible builds across environments.

 <img width="1489" height="497" alt="Untitled Diagram drawio (1)" src="https://github.com/user-attachments/assets/671687b6-e245-438d-afdf-f8a20b6d585d" />